 The first NASCAR Cup Series race at Charlotte Motor Speedway took place on June 19, 1960, and was won by Joe Lee Johnson.
-Since then, more than 50 other drivers have taken the checkered flag on the 1.5-mile paved oval, six of whom have been fortunate enough to win five or more times.
+Since then, more than 50 other drivers have taken the checkered flag on the 1.5-mile paved oval or the 2.28-mile Roval road course, six of whom have been fortunate enough to win five or more times.

 Dale Earnhardt, Jeff Gordon, and Richard Petty each won five races at Charlotte Motor Speedway

 Petty took part in the first Cup Series race in Charlotte in 1960 and made 63 more starts on the track before retiring in 1992.
 He recorded his first win there in 1961, took both races in 1975, and added victories in 1977 and 1983.

 Earnhardt actually made his Cup Series debut in Charlotte in 1975 and made 47 additional starts there, his last coming in October 2000.
 “The Intimidator” took his first checkered flag on the track in 1980, the season he won the first of seven points titles.
 He won both races in 1986 and then won back-to-back spring races in 1992 and 1993.

 Gordon made his first start in Charlotte on the day Earnhardt captured his final victory on the track in 1993 and made 45 additional starts on the 1.5-mile oval over the next 22 years.
 He won there for the first time in 1994, his first-ever Cup Series victory, and also in 1997, 1998, 1999, and 2007.